sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### frontend: 90th_percentile_duration_by_query_1h30m
+#### frontend: 90th_percentile_unsuccessful_duration_by_query_1h30m

 <p class="subtitle">90th percentile unsuccessful sentinel search duration by query over 1h30m</p>

-- The 90th percentile search duration of _unsuccessful_ sentinel queries (by error or timeout), broken down by query.
+90th percentile search duration of _unsuccessful_ sentinel queries (by error or timeout), broken down by query.
 Useful for debugging how the performance of failed requests affect UX.

 This panel has no related alerts.